-Some classes have assigned tasks that use Journals, a Blackboard tool similar to blogs.
-The Journals tool functions much like discussion board posts, but they differ in that they are typically private (viewable only to you and the instructor; thus there is no peer response component required.
-This may vary in your course.
-Check with your instructor to be certain.).
+The journal tool functions similarly to a blog post or a post in the discussion board forums, but they differ in that they are typically private (viewable only to you and the instructor; thus there is no peer response component required).
+This setup may vary in your course.
+Check with your instructor to be certain.

 - Locate the journal within your course.